elenasacristan/CookBook/Readme.md

 ### Features and responsiveness testing

-Click [here](https://github.com/elenasacristan/Cookbook/tree/master/static/Documents/checkList.pdf) to see the checklist that I have used to test all the features in all the screen sizes.
+Click [here](https://github.com/elenasacristan/Cookbook/tree/master/static/Documents/checkList.pdf) to see the checklist that I have used to test all the features in different screen sizes and browsers.

 ### Additional testing